rh-messaging/activemq-artemis-operator/docs/tutorials/ssl_broker_setup.md

 Security is always a concern in a production environment.
 With arkmq-org Operator You can easily configure and set up a broker with ssl-enabled acceptors.
 The blog explains how to do it.

-The [ActiveMQ Artemis](https://activemq.apache.org/components/artemis/) broker supports a variety of network protocols(tcp, http, etc) including [SSL(TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) secure connections.
+The [Apache ActiveMQ Artemis](https://activemq.apache.org/components/artemis/) broker supports a variety of network protocols(tcp, http, etc) including [SSL(TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) secure connections.
 Underneath it uses [Netty](https://netty.io/) as the base transport layer.

 This article guides you through the steps to set up a broker to run in kubernetes (Minikube).
 The broker will listen on a secure port 61617 (ssl over tcp).
 It also demonstrates sending and receiving messages over secure connections using one-way authentication.